ayushanand18/as-http3lib/notes/HOW-TO-RUN.md

 ## How To Run

-Steps to run a simple as-http3lib server.
+Steps to run a simple crazyhttp server.
 The following directives are genric but have been tested only on `arch`.
 You should ideally use an equivalent command in your distro and it should work.